How to Fix Start Menu Not Working in Windows 10/11?

 Running System File Checker

-4. Once done, check if the issue is fixed.
+4. Once completed, check if the issue is resolved.

-If the start menu is still not working, try creating a new account and transfer all the data into the new one if the issue is fixed.
-Otherwise, move on to the next method.
-To create a new user account, follow the steps:
+If the Start menu is still not working, try creating a new account and transferring all the data into the new one, if the issue is fixed.
+Otherwise, proceed to the next method.
+To create a new user account, follow these steps:

-1. Open the Settings by pressing the Win + I on the keyboard
+1. Open the Settings by pressing Win + I on the keyboard.

 Go to Accounts